rawitat/gtypist_lessons/programming_quotes.typ

 *:G3_22
 I:[22] W. Wulf
-S:More bugs have introduced into programs through premature optimization than :any other cause, including pure stupidity.
+S:More bugs have been introduced into programs through premature optimization :than any other cause, including pure stupidity.
  :
  :(Sometimes quoted as:)
  :More computing sins are committed in the name of efficiency, without